jparkley/shops-react-amplify-serverless/README.md

 - @aws-amplify/ui-react 1.2.20
 - aws-amplify 4.3.2

+## Blockers
+- Amplify Photopicker: how to customize CSS and some functions

 ## TODO
-- use SCSS to make more systematic
+- use SCSS (CSS refactoring needed)

 :musical_note: